The Origins of the Sterile Cockpit Rule

 Similarly, a 2016 runway excursion at LaGuardia involved Eastern Air Lines chatter about unrelated topics, echoing the 1974 crash.
 However, post-accident, crews adopted stricter protocols, reducing similar incidents by 25% in subsequent years.

-Moreover, in GA, a 2023 incident saw a solo pilot distracted by a podcast below 10,000 feet, causing an altitude bust.
+In addition, in GA, a 2023 incident saw a solo pilot distracted by a podcast below 10,000 feet, causing an altitude bust.
 Interestingly, analysis showed how auditory distractions mimic conversation’s cognitive load, a secret often ignored in training.

-Consequently, these cases illustrate trends where distractions compound with fatigue, emphasizing why enforcement is non-negotiable.
+so, these cases illustrate trends where distractions compound with fatigue, emphasizing why enforcement is non-negotiable.

 Runway Excursions Linked to Distractions